 A Christmas break in Barbados offers the opportunity to do just that and more – including topping up your fading summer tan!

 How Sandy Lane celebrates Christmas in Barbados!

-The weather in Barbados during Christmas can reach highs of 29C whilst you are watching the Queen’s speech, and even during the evening when you are normally watching a classic Christmas movie, the temperature only dips to a comfortable 23C.
+The weather in Barbados during Christmas can reach highs of 29C whilst you have been watching the Queen’s speech, and even during the evening when you’re normally watching a classic Christmas movie, the temperature only dips to a comfortable 23C.

 It’s not just warmer temperatures you can look forward to, either; you’ll have even more time to enjoy the Christmas spirit in Barbados.
 In contrast to December in the UK, where the sun often rises after we start work and sets before we finish, the day length doesn’t vary that much in Barbados thanks to its position closer to the equator.

 So, on top of getting a good dose of warm rays to lift the spirits, you’ll also have more time to celebrate Christmas day.

 All the trimmings

 Do you find it hard to imagine Christmas without turkey and roast potatoes?
 In Barbados you won’t need to, because all of the luxury Barbados hotels have been welcoming British guests for decades.
 Thanks to years of experience, island chefs know exactly how to cater to traditional UK tastes.

 Most hotels will provide extravagant Christmas buffets with all of your favourites plus some more regional fare too.
 So, if you want to break with tradition and have freshly caught fish, lobster or shrimp for Christmas dinner instead, that’s no problem either.